 EWEA coordinates and participates in long-term projects, funded by the EU, that examine technical areas relevant to the wind industry.
 Partners in these projects include universities, European associations, wind energy companies - from manufacturers to consultancies - and utilities.

-EWEA is currently involved in six EU-funded projects:
+EWEA is currently involved in the following EU-funded projects:

 REserviceS will develop a reference basis and policy guidelines for future network codes and market design in the area of ancillary services from variable renewables.
 It is funded by the Intelligent Energy - Europe programme and EWEA is the coordinator.